GoogleChrome/ip-protection/Masked-Domain-List.md

 keyade.com                                       | Keyade                                                         | Not Impacted By Script Blocking
 keytiles.com                                     | Keytiles                                                       | Not Impacted By Script Blocking
 keywee.co                                        | Keywee                                                         | Not Impacted By Script Blocking
+kimberlite.io                                    | Kimberlite.io                                                  | Not Impacted By Script Blocking
 kissmyads.com                                    | KissMyAds                                                      | Not Impacted By Script Blocking
 103092804.com                                    | Kitara Media                                                   | Not Impacted By Script Blocking durchsichtig.xyz                                 | Klar                                                           | Not Impacted By Script Blocking